In September 2020, Dubai launched a new retirement program for eligible foreigners.

 Although there’s considerable disparity between goods and services (for example, beer is incredibly expensive, as are some foods), the overall cost of living in Dubai is not too bad.

-Property prices sit between £1,750 and £2,400 per square metre depending on where in the city you look.
+Property prices sit between £1,750 and £2,400 per square meter, depending on where in the city you look.
 While prices will be much lower in the surrounding municipalities, you won’t get the same kinds of amenities there.

 Importantly for expats, there’s no income tax in Dubai.